19 March 2026

 | FY2025 profit after tax | KES 13.72 billion |

 Total operating income declined 3.1% to KES 38.51 billion, with both net interest income and non-interest revenue contracting.
-The result was rescued by a sharp reduction in credit impairment charges, which fell 47.5% to KES 1.63 billion.
+The result was rescued by a sharp reduction in credit impairment charges, which fell 47.5% to KES 1.63 billion — the group’s credit loss ratio falling to a record low of 0.6%.

 | Metric | FY2024 | FY2025 | Change |